cs-coding-exercises/poker_hand/README.md

 	- Modify the location of the HTML file in the display_cards() function in the helper file (currently it's /tmp/ for Linux)
 	- Install Python3
+	- Any os system calls will have to be modified.